Harvey McGrath: Philanthropy

 He has supported the Integrated Education Fund in Northern Ireland, which builds schools where both Catholic and Protestant schoolchildren are enrolled in an attempt to bridge religious gaps.
 He has served on the boards of trustees of the Royal Anniversary Trust, which is responsible for the Queen's Anniversary Prize.
 He has also been a member of the Richard House Society, the philanthropic arm of the Richard House Children's Hospital, and a patron of the Royal Society of Arts.
 He was the recipient of an honorary degree from Queen's University Belfast in 2008 and a Doctor of the university (DUniv) from the University of Ulster in 2009.
 He was the recipient of the Beacon Fellowship from the UK Community Foundations for his philanthropic work in 2013.

 He has made charitable contributions to his alma mater, the Methodist College Belfast.
 He has also made charitable contributions to the University of Cambridge and to St Catharine's College.
-For example, he donated £4 million to improve access tot more students from disadvantaged backgrounds in 2008.
+For example, he donated £4 million to improve access for students from disadvantaged backgrounds in 2008.
 In February 2014, the college unveiled The McGrath Centre, a conference building erected as a result of a significant charitable gift made by McGrath.

 With his wife, he has also made charitable contributions to the Unicorn Theatre in the London Borough of Southwark, the Guildhall School of Music and Drama in the City of London, the Almeida Theatre in Islington, the Great Ormond Street Hospital in Bloomsbury, and the National Portrait Gallery, London.
 They also made a charitable gift to the Lyric Theatre, Belfast, which led to the dedication of the McGrath Suite, named in their honour.

 McGrath was knighted in the 2016 New Year Honours for services to economic growth and public life.

 Personal life

 He is married to Allison McGrath.
+They have two children.
 As of 2014, he was worth an estimated £100 million.